 For a variety of reasons, the amounts of SWU and uranium that we will sell in the future under our existing contracts, or the timing of customer purchases under those contracts, may differ from our estimates.
 Customers may not purchase as much as we predicted, or at the times we anticipated, as result of operational difficulties, changes in fuel requirements or other reasons.
 Reduced purchases would adversely affect the revenues we actually receive from contracts included in the backlog.
 For example, our revenue could be adversely affected by actions of the NRC or nuclear regulators in foreign countries issuing orders to delay, suspend or shut down nuclear reactor operations within their jurisdictions.
-Increases in our costs of production or other factors could cause some of the sales included in our backlog to be at prices that are below our cost of sales, which could adversely affect our results of operations in future years, and customers may purchase more under lower priced contracts than we predicted.
+Increases in our costs of production or other factors could adversely affect our results of operations in future years, and customers may purchase more under lower priced contracts than we predicted.